Cogulator/Cogulator/README.md

 This is beta software: don’t use Cogulator for critical work.
 Make sure your models folder (Documents/cogulator/models) is backed up regularly.

 # Alternatives
-If Cogulator doesn't work for your purposes (say, you wanted to plug into a sim or want to build models graphically), consider some of these alternatives
+If Cogulator doesn't work for your purposes (say, you wanted to plug into a sim), consider some of these alternatives
 * [GLEAN](http://web.eecs.umich.edu/~kieras/goms.html) ([repo](https://github.com/dekieras/GLEANApp)): One of the primary inspirations for Cogulator
 * [CogTool](https://github.com/cogtool/): GUI based model building
 * [Apex](http://www.ai.sri.com/project/APEX): Open source architecture